Menu for neutered cats: choosing the right food. Nutrition for castrated cats

 Conclusions.

-Features of the cat's diet after surgery
+Features of a cat's diet after surgery

 Why does a cat's diet change after castration?

-• the genitourinary system and, in particular, the urethra of cats is formed under the influence of sex hormones.
+• The genitourinary system and, in particular, the urethra of cats is formed under the influence of sex hormones.
 Usually this process ends when the cat is not yet a year old.
-If the cat undergoes the castration procedure earlier, then it is possible that he will soon have problems with the urethra;
+If the cat undergoes the castration procedure earlier, it is possible that he will soon have problems with the urethra;

 Here are the conditions that will help you in this matter: